 Upon the terms and conditions of the Loan Agreement, the Agency shall lend to the College the proceeds of the sale of the Bonds.
+The principal amount of the Loan shall equal the aggregate principal amount of the Bonds.
 The proceeds of the Loan shall be deposited with the Bond Trustee and applied in accordance with the Bond Indenture.